Ashmit0/TrackML-Particle-Tracking/README.md

 ## Install Data Locally on your device:

-In the source folder of the project created a directory `data` and download the required datasets from [Kaggle.](https://www.kaggle.com/competitions/trackml-particle-identification/data?select=train_5.zip)
+In the source folder of the project create a directory `data` and download the required datasets from [Kaggle.](https://www.kaggle.com/competitions/trackml-particle-identification/data?select=train_5.zip)